Chapter One: Gameplay

 - Spare Parts

-Not a requirement, but it's often nice to be able
+It's often nice to be able

 objects that might appear as the result of unexpected